 Handling Bad References

 Let’s be honest here, everyone can’t love you, and that’s okay.
 Especially at your previous job, sometimes leaving is bittersweet or just sweet!
 The Balance Careers wrote an article on how to handle your bad references and minimize the possibility of harmful or possibly misleading information getting to your potential employer.
 First, you need to check your references.
 See if they will be quality references that will rave about you.
-If you run into an old boss that can give a damaging reference, try to talk to them and get a more positive recommendation.
+Suppose you run into an old boss that can give a damaging reference, try to talk to them and get a more positive recommendation.
 If that doesn’t work out, you can contact the HR department and explain how your job search has been affected by the manager’s negative feedback.
 HR would advise the manager to avoid such references to protect the company from negative publicity.

 Not “Googling” Your References Beforehand

 When you list someone as a reference, you are responsible for how they reflect your judgment.
 Run a quick check through Google and on social media.
-The professional that you have asked to speak on your behalf could be the start of the next Animal House movie!
+The professional you have asked to speak on your behalf could be the start of the next Animal House movie!
 If you surround yourself with people your employer wouldn’t hire, odds are they wouldn’t hire you either.

 Lack of Preparation

 It is a courtesy and your responsibility to ask someone to be a reference for you.
 Merely putting your previous employer down without any notice to them will make you look unprepared and disorganized.
 When asking someone to be a reference, you need to let them know in advance for which jobs you’ve applied.
-It will also give you some peace of mind to find out what they may say about you as well.
+It will also give you some peace of mind to find out what they may say about you.
 Lastly, send them your resume, job description, or any other materials to help them talk confidently about you.

 Forgetting to Say Thank You

 Your references are actively helping you secure a good position.
 Not to mention that they are taking time out of their day to do so.
 So you would think the least you could do is say thank you?
 Well, you would be surprised by how many people get the job and fail to follow up with their references.
-Whether or not you get the job thank them for their time and efforts.
+So whether or not you get the job, thank them for their time and efforts.
 If you do land the job, be sure to send them a thank you letter with perhaps a Starbucks gift card or offer to take them out to lunch/dinner and talk about your new position.

-Please come to our Next Hudson Job Search Meeting
+Hudson Job Search Meeting